Azure/ausgovcaf-cloudsoe/docs/README.md

 - __Storage Account__

     Create a storage account in a desired region for hosting your Azure Policy Guest Configuration artifacts.
 This endpoint will be referenced in the Guest Configuration audit policy and accessed by the SOE VMs to download required GC policy artifacts.
+This storage account should have a container ready for hosting Guest Configuration packages.

 ## Build Guest Configuration Packages & Policies